Kahaani 2: Durga Rani Singh: Production

 In March 2012, Ghosh announced that he intended to develop Kahaani into a series.
 He was inspired by Satyajit Ray's Feluda detective series and wanted to continue the stories of Vidya Bagchi on similar lines, with Vidya Balan reprising the role.
 The shooting of Kahaani 2 was scheduled to begin in 2013, but in July 2013 differences arose between Sujoy Ghosh and other co-producers.
 In February 2014, Vidya announced that the film was not happening due to these differences, but two years later, Ghosh confirmed that the film was in pre-production with Vidya set to reprise her role.
 The film, titled Kahaani 2, began filming in March 2016 with Arjun Rampal and Vidya in lead roles.

 In October 2016, upon its teaser release, the film was renamed as Kahaani 2: Durga Rani Singh.
 Initially, Durga Rani Singh was intended to be a standalone film with actor Aishwarya Rai Bachchan, but, as the story is too similar to Kahaani franchise, makers has included the project as a sequel to Kahaani.

 It was later revealed by Balan and Ghosh that, this film is not a sequel to Kahaani released in 2012, but a next installment of the Kahaani franchise.

 Reception

 Critical reception

 Hindustan Times gave the film 4 stars out of five.
 The Times of India gave the film 3 and half stars out of five.
 India Today gave the film 2 and half stars out of five.
 The Indian Express gave the film 2 stars out of five.
 Firstpost gave the film 2 stars out of five.

 Box office

 On its first day, the film collected ₹42.5 million from India, and, in its opening weekend, it grossed ₹169.7 million.

 Award and nominations

 Soundtrack

 The music was composed by Clinton Cerejo.

-Sequel
+Third film

-The producers have confirmed plans to release a second sequel.
+The producers have confirmed plans to release a third film in the Kahaani franchise.